daniwasonline/express-router/README.md

 Using the public instance
 ========
 The public instance is hosted on https://router-express.glitch.me (though going to the root of this domain redirects you to Glitch).
-This instance is limited, and if you would like customizable redirects, I would recommend going self-hosted.
+This instance is limited, and if you would like customizable redirects, I would recommend going self-hosted or through Glitch.

 **__INCLUDED REDIRECTS WITH THE PUBLIC INSTANCE__**
 index.js is an exact copy of the public instance's index.js (as of 4 November 2019), so see that file to check the list of included redirects.